 Some symptoms in the first few weeks of treatment may be caused by immune stimulation of your body getting better.
-So what you think may be side effects may not be related to the drugs at all.
+So what you think might be side effects might not be related to the drugs at all.

 If your initial symptoms are only mild or moderate, seeing whether they settle down before changing treatment, can be good advice.
 Some side effects become much easier after the first few days and weeks of treatment.

 If side effects are more serious or difficult it is easy to switch drugs.

 Changing to another treatment will not affect your future options.

 - Switching drugs can improve your quality of life and still keep your viral load undetectable.